Lake Calumet Trail Study

 Bridging the Gap: Vision for a Lake Calumet Trail Virtual Open House

-- Learn about the vision to build a multi-use trail over Lake Calumet to better connect local neighborhoods by foot and bike to Big Marsh Park, the Pullman National Monument, and many other destinations on the south side of Chicago.
-Join our virtual open house on 9/22 for an overview of the feasibility study, hear from elected officials, and learn about other nearby initiatives from Friends of Big Marsh, Pullman National Monument, and CMAP.
+- Watch the Sept.
+22, 2021 recording of our open house to learn about the vision to build a multi-use trail over Lake Calumet and how we can work together to keep the momentum going.
+The trail would better connect local neighborhoods by foot and bike to Big Marsh Park, the Pullman National Monument, and many other destinations on the south side of Chicago.

 Alex Perez, Active Transportation Alliance, Alex@activetrans.org